 Degrees are conferred by the University at a ceremony in the Senate House known as a Congregation.
 People due to take a degree ('graduands') are presented for their degrees to the Vice-Chancellor (or deputy) by an officer of the College known as the Praelector.
 The Praelector for Fitzwilliam College is Dr James Aitken.
-Administrative assistance to the Praelector is provided by Victoria Imrie in the Tutorial Office.
+Administrative assistance to the Praelector is provided by the Tutorial Officer in the Tutorial Office, L Staircase.

 If you are not able to attend in person, you may proceed 'in absence', when your name will be read out and the certificate sent to you after the ceremony.
 Alternatively, you may choose to attend a later Congregation.